mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/django-admin.md

 > Django’s utility for administrative tasks.
 > More information: <https://docs.djangoproject.com/en/3.0/ref/django-admin/>.

-- Create a new django project
+- Create a new Django project
 `django-admin startproject {{project_name}}`

 - Create a new app for the current project